caltechlibrary/turf/README.md

 [![demo](.graphics/turf-asciinema.png)](https://asciinema.org/a/kFvuHPMX51zhc95P1zDeqrmjQ)

-Finally, the following table summarizes all the command line options available:
+Finally, the following table summarizes all the command line options available.
+(Note: on Windows computers, `/` must be used instead of `-`):

 | Short    | Long&nbsp;form&nbsp;option | Meaning | Default |
 |----------|---------------|----------------------|---------|